Comparing simulations of ionisation triggered star formation and observations in RCW 120: Acknowledgments

-S.Walch and A. Whitworth acknowledge the support of the Marie Curie RTN \textsc{CONSTELLATION}.
-The simulations have been performed on the Cardiff ARCCA Cluster.
-RW acknowledges support from the Institutional Research Plan AV0Z10030501 of the Academy of Sciences of the Czech Republic and project LC06014 Centre for Theoretical Astrophysics of the Ministry of Education, Youth and Sports of the Czech Republic.
-DAH acknowledges a Leverhulme Trust Research Project Grant (F/00 118/BJ) and a STFC post-doc.
+We thank the anonymous referees for constructive comments on the manuscript.
+SW and AW acknowledge the support of the Marie Curie RTN \textsc{CONSTELLATION}.
+SW further thanks the German Science Foundation for their support in the framework of the ISM priority programme 1573 and through SFB 956 on 'The conditions and impact of star formation'.
+The work of TGB was funded by STFC grant ST/J001511/1.
+RW acknowledges support by the Czech Science Foundation grant 209/12/1795 and by the project RVO: 67985815; the Academy of Sciences of the Czech Republic.
 The column density plots were made using the SPLASH visualization code \citep{Price2007}.